susank00/susank00/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Susan khatri, a passionate React developer and enthusiast about all things web development.
+I'm Susan khatri, a passionate React developer and cybersecurity enthusiast.
 I love crafting beautiful and user-friendly interfaces using modern technologies and best practices.

 ## 🌐 Socials: